 Our consulting service can be booked in advance @ email@example.com or text message to 1-250-619-2714.
 We encourage you to help the greater kayak community to maintain environmentally-sensitive campsites.
 Check out BC Parks etiquette page.

 As the longest established kayak outfitter in this area with many years of experience, we are confident that we can provide the service you require for a successful experience in the wilderness settings of the marine environment of the North Island.

-Our experience and reputation for good service stands on its own.
-We continue to provide reliable equipment and safe passage to destinations in the Broughtons, Johnstone Strait and ther entrance to Knight Inlet.
+Our experience and reputation for reliable service stands on its own.
+We continue to provide reliable equipment and safe passage to destinations in the Broughtons, Johnstone Strait and the entrance to Knight Inlet.

 Safety always starts with planning.
-For your safety we require rental folks us to truthfully document their experience from previous years.
-Secondly, we require that you to file a sail plan of your trip with us before you venture out to your starting destination.
+Plan A, plan B, you cannot have too many plans.
+For your safety we require rental folks to truthfully document their experience from previous seasons.
+Secondly, we require that you to file a Sail Plan of your trip with us before your departure.
 This is considered your pre-trip planning agenda .
 And thirdly, we suggest that you have a safety checklist for your trip.

 Everyone should know their limits as for eating, sleeping and paddling in calm and adverse conditions.